moov-io/paygate/client/docs/TransfersApi.md

 > []File GetTransferNachaCode(ctx, transferID, xUserID, optional)

+Validate Transfer

-Get the NACHA return code and description
+Get the NACHA return code and description of the underlying ACH file for this transfer.

 ### Required Parameters